MujyKun/united-cube/docs/api.rst

 The first way is using a username and password to login which will automatically refresh your token.
 The second way is getting your account token manually and will require manual updates about every 6 months.

-In order to get your account token, go to [United-Cube](https://www.united-cube.com/) and Inspect Element (F12).
+In order to get your account token, go to https://www.united-cube.com/ and Inspect Element (F12).
 Then go to the `Network` tab and filter by `XHR`.
-Then refresh your page (F5) and look for `popup` or `clubs` under `XHR`.
+Then refresh your page (F5) and look for ``popup`` or ``clubs`` under `XHR`.
 Under Headers, scroll to the bottom and view the request headers.
-You want to copy everything past `authorization: Bearer`.
+You want to copy everything past `Authorization: Bearer`.

 For example, you may see (This is just an example):
 ``Authorization: Bearer ABCDEFGHIJKLMNOPQRSTUVWXYZ``